AocholAyoul9/aocholayoul9/README.md

 ## 📌 What I’m Working On

 - 🧠 **AI Resume Analyzer** – A full-stack app that uses OpenAI + Apache Tika to give resume feedback (Spring Boot + Angular)
-- 🧪 Building CRUD and authentication apps with Spring Security & JWT
+- 🧪 Building Employee management system and authentication apps with Spring Security & JWT
 - 📦 Exploring Docker and CI/CD basics

 ---